As of 14 August 2025

 12. Automated decision making

-We do not make decisions based solely on automated processing that produce legal or similarly significant effects.
-If this changes, we will inform you and explain your rights.
-This implements Article 13(2)(f).
+We do not make decisions based solely on automated processing that produce legal or similarly significant effects concerning Experts.